nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

        shown on the result display.

     1. Test case: `edit 1` <br>
-       Expected: Flashcard identified by index 1 in the list will not be edited, and an error message will be displayed to prompt the user to enter at least one field to edit.
+       Expected: Flashcard identified by index 1 in the list will not be edited, the following error message will be displayed: `At least one field to edit must be provided.`

     1. Test case: `edit 1 p/Low` <br>
        Expected: The flashcard identified by index 1 in the list will be modified.
 Its priority is changed to `Low`.
 If the flashcard already has
-       `Low` priority, an error message will be displayed, and no modifications will be made to the flashcard.
+       `Low` priority, the following error message will be displayed: `Modified card is the same as current card!`, and no modifications will be made to the flashcard.

     1. Test case: `edit 1 c/CompSci p/Mid t/sorting t/algorithms` <br>
        Expected: The flashcard identified by index 1 will be modified.
 Its category is changed to `CompSci`, the priority is changed to `Mid`. and it now has tags `sorting` and `algorithms`.
-If the flashcard already has category `CompSci`, priority `Mid`, as well as tags `sorting` and `algorithms`, an error message will be displayed, and no modifications will be made to the flashcard.
+If the flashcard already has category `CompSci`, priority `Mid`, as well as tags `sorting` and `algorithms`, the following error message will be displayed: `Modified card is the same as current card!`, and no modifications will be made to the flashcard.

 ### Finding flashcards